 As you know, the traditional workspace model is undergoing yet another facelift.
-There has been a cultural shift in how employees "go to work," and understandably so.
-With the pandemic yet to be curbed, a 9-to-5 work in office is no longer a safe – or the desired option – for most employees.
+There has been a cultural shift in how employees “go to work,” and understandably so.
+With the pandemic yet to be curbed, a 9-to-5 work in office is no longer a safe option for most employees.
 According to a report by Accenture, workers are inclined towards a hybrid model 83% of the time.

-We're now looking at companies emerging from traditional office wombs and into a brand-new world of flexible, dynamic, and hybrid work models.
+We’re now looking at companies emerging from traditional office wombs and into a brand-new world of hybrid work models.
 This also means organizations need to accommodate employee preferences.
 Be it:

 So, now, the question is: how can a company, whether big or small, execute such a hybrid workspace strategy successfully?
 This is precisely where a desk booking software comes into the picture.
 How?
 Let’s explore in detail below.